Einstein-Yang-Mills-Lorentz black holes: Abstract

 \section{Abstract}

-Different black hole solutions of the coupled Einstein-Yang-Mills equations are well known from long time.
-They have attracted much attention from mathematicians and physicists from their discovery.
+Different black hole solutions of the coupled Einstein-Yang-Mills equations have been well known for a long time.
+They have attracted much attention from mathematicians and physicists since their discovery.
 In this work, we analyze black holes associated with the gauge Lorentz group.
 In particular, we study solutions which identify the gauge connection with the spin connection.
-This {\it ansatz} allows to find exact solutions to the complete system of equations.
+This ansatz allows one to find exact solutions to the complete system of equations.
 By using this procedure, we show the equivalence between the Yang-Mills-Lorentz model in curved space-time and a particular set of extended gravitational theories.